nabendu82/WebDesigns/README.md

 ### PhotographySite
 A responsive single page photography website using a mobile first approach with just HTML5 and CSS3.
 This site is created using [this](https://www.youtube.com/watch?v=XsEnj-1hG2o&index=6&list=PLillGF-RfqbZTASqIqdvm1R5mLrQq79CU) Traversy Media youtube video.

+### FullscreenLanding
+A small simple Langing Page with just HTML5 and CSS3.
+We  use a little bit of flexbox styling.
+This site is created using [this](https://www.youtube.com/watch?v=hVdTQWASliE&list=PLillGF-RfqbZTASqIqdvm1R5mLrQq79CU&index=9) Traversy Media youtube video.